CONTENTS

 Image Source: Summer Sonic

-Held simultaneously in both Tokyo (well technically just over the border in Chiba) and Osaka every year, Summer Sonic aims for a 50/50 split between Japanese and foreign artists, and the result is a truly eclectic lineup.
-Representing Japan in 2024 you have artists like GLAY, Gen Hoshino, Creepy Nuts, HYDE, and Orange Range.
-Non-Japanese artists include everyone from Christina Aguilera to Belle & Sebastian, plus plenty of other notable names like Jon Batiste, Tyla, and Hoobastank.
-The foreign lineup isn’t only limited to artists from the English-speaking world, either – one of the headliners is Italian rock group Maneskin, and Thailand’s most famous rock band Bodyslam is also making an appearance.
-The two-day festival generally splits the major headliners between Tokyo and Osaka on the first day and has them switch for the next, so you can see most of the big names above in either city, but the schedules aren’t 100% the same – take a good look at the official website to figure out where you want to buy your tickets.
+Held simultaneously in both the Tokyo area and Osaka every year, Summer Sonic aims for a 50/50 split between Japanese and foreign artists, and the result is a truly eclectic lineup.
+Representing Japan in 2025 you have artists like Official Hige Dandism, Hyde, Band-Maid, and Yuuri.
+Non-Japanese artists include everyone from Fall Out Boy to Alicia Keys, plus plenty of other notable names like Bloc Party and Camila Cabello.
+The foreign lineup isn’t limited only to artists from the English-speaking world, either, with the Thai boy band BUS also making an appearance.
+The two-day festival generally splits the major headliners between Tokyo and Osaka, having them switch cities on the second day, so you can see most of the big names above in either region.
+The schedules aren’t 100% the same, though – take a good look at the official website to figure out if the lineup in either Tokyo or Osaka appeals to you more!

 Tickets: